Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Where to Stay in Sangla

 When you arrive at Sangla bus stand, you'll see a little bridge to the right.
 Once you cross that bridge there's a hotel right there called Baspa River View.
 Its close proximity to the bus stand attracted me.
 The room had a comfortable bed and 2 blankets, which was just what I needed.
-They have rooms in 2 budgets and a small terrace.
+They have rooms in 2 budgets as well as a small terrace.

 Places to Visit in Sangla